 Active and sustainable travel means making journeys by healthier, more environmentally-friendly modes, such as walking, cycling, or public transport.

 The best action we can take to reduce air pollution and improve our physical and mental health is to get active and leave our car at home.

-To find out more about air quality, visit the Air quality page on this website.
+To find out more about air quality, visit our Air quality page.